A Lenten Lesson: A Face Life Flint

 A Face Like Flint

-Isaiah 50:7 prophesize the resolute nature of Jesus to face the cross and obtain the glory set before Him…
+Isaiah 50:7 prophesies the resolute heart of Jesus as He faced the cross and the glory set before Him.

 FOR THE LORD GOD HELPS ME, THEREFORE, I AM NOT DISGRACED; THEREFORE, I HAVE SET MY FACE LIKE FLINT, AND I KNOW THAT I SHALL NOT BE ASHAMED.

-Flint, the back lines running through the bone-colored rock of the Negev.
-The very black lines I saw!
+Flint.
+Those dark lines running through the bone colored rock of the Negev.
+The very black streaks I saw with my own eyes.

-Lord, please help me to set my face like flint towards my Savior!
+And I pray… Lord, please help me set my face like flint towards my Savior!

 FOR THE LORD GOD HELPS ME, THEREFORE, I AM NOT DISGRACED; THEREFORE, I HAVE SET MY FACE LIKE FLINT, AND I KNOW THAT I SHALL NOT BE ASHAMED.
 Isaiah 50:7